-- A licensed psychologist - The psychologist must have adequate formal university training and supervised experience in ABA. - Behavioral health treatment (BHT) Evidence-based counseling is part of BHT.
-A [licensed psychologist must perform or supervise this treatment.
-The psychologist must have adequate formal university training and supervised experience in BHT. - Psychiatric care It includes a psychiatrist's direct or consulting services.
-The psychiatrist must be licensed in the state where they practice. - Psychological care It includes a psychologist's direct or consulting services.
-The psychologist must be licensed in the state where they practice. - Therapeutic care Evidence-based services from licensed providers.
-It includes: - Physical therapy - Occupational therapy - Speech language therapy - Autism spectrum disorder services (including ABA) when performed by a participating LBA or other provider acting within their scope of practice. - Outpatient mental health therapy - Nutritional therapy - Genetic testing
+- A licensed psychologist

+- The psychologist must have adequate formal university training and supervised experience in ABA.

+- Behavioral Health Treatment (BHT) Evidence-based counseling is part of BHT.
+A licensed psychologist must perform or supervise this treatment.
+The psychologist must have adequate formal university training and supervised experience in BHT.

+- Psychiatric care It includes a psychiatrist's direct or consulting services.
+The psychiatrist

+must be licensed in the state of practice

+- Psychological care It includes a psychologist's direct or consulting services.
+The

+psychologist must be licensed in the state of practice

+- Therapeutic care Evidence-based services from licensed providers.
+It includes:

+- Physical therapy

+- Occupational therapy

+- Speech language therapy

+- Autism spectrum disorder services (including ABA) when performed by a participating LBA or other provider acting within their scope of practice

+- Outpatient mental health therapy

+- Nutritional therapy

+- Genetic testing